 Ed is originally from Chester, Pennsylvania.
 His family moved to Texas in 1971 shortly after he graduated from high school.
 At the University of Texas at Austin, Ed excelled at his undergraduate studies, graduating with honors.
 Ed earned his law degree from Baylor University School of Law, graduating cum laude and garnering several awards, including American Jurisprudence Awards for Property, Federal Courts, Administrative Law, Property and Practice Court.
 Additionally, Ed was inducted into the Order of the Barristers, one of the most prestigious legal honor societies.
 During law school, Ed perfected his trial advocacy skills as a member of the Baylor mock trial team.
 Ed's exceptional oratory skills allowed him to excel in several competitions, including as a finalist in Baylor Law School Mock Trial Competition.

 Ed founded Blizzard & Nabers in 1981 after working for three years as a litigator at Fulbright & Jaworski, L.L.P- a well-known nationwide litigation firm.
 Over the past 25 years, Ed has been a part of some of the largest pharmaceutical injury verdicts and settlements in the country.
-Not only has Ed helped obtain 9 billion dollars in settlements and verdicts for thousands of clients, but he has also become a leader in mass tort litigation.
+Not only has Ed helped obtain significantly large settlements and verdicts for thousands of clients, but he has also become a leader in mass tort litigation.
 Some of Ed's leadership roles include:

-- Appointed to six member Negotiating Plaintiff's Committee (NPC) in Vioxx MDL 1657 and helped negotiate a 4.85 billion dollar settlement
+- Appointed to six member Negotiating Plaintiff's Committee (NPC) in Vioxx MDL 1657 and helped negotiate a settlement

 - Member of the Fee Allocation Committee in the Vioxx MDL 1657